OasisLMF/ODS_OpenExposureData/README.md

 Detailed descriptions of each data field are covered in the Open Exposure Data Spec.xlsx and each tab is split out into .csv format and located in the 'schema' folder.

 Detailed reference and background OED information can be found the 'docs’ folder.
-Examples of how to code multiple financial structrures in the input files are covered within these documents.
+Examples of how to code multiple financial structures in the input files are covered within these documents.

 The web (HTML) version of the OED documentation can be viewed here: